Learn about practices that help soils collect atmospheric carbon

 Our Vision

-and stop and reverse climate change
+and strengthen agricultural and community resilience to climate change

 If you are an agricultural producer or landowner seeking assistance in development of a Carbon Farm Plan (CFP), contact your local RCD or NRCS office.